-During this time, we have become friends.
-In 2011, the authorities detained Weiwei for his public outcries against the Chinese government’s disregard for human rights.
-I went to Beijing shortly after his release.
+During the past decade, Weiwei and I have become friends.
+In 2011, authorities detained the artist for his public outcries against the Chinese government’s disregard for human rights.
+I traveled to Beijing shortly after his release to offer support.
 Weiwei was weary, and described the immense sense of solitude he felt during his 81 days of confinement.
 It was an experience that would deeply inform his artistic practice.
-He asked me to find a platform through which to share his work with a much broader audience.
+He asked me to find a platform that would bring his work to a far broader audience.
 In that instant, an idea took flight.
 I answered with a question: “What if I brought you a prison?”

 And so we began working on @Large: Ai Weiwei on Alcatraz, a monumental exhibition of new artworks addressing the struggle for fundamental human rights.
 From the outset, Ai Weiwei hoped the exhibition could include a call to action.
 This desire took form in Yours Truly, a project that would invite visitors to reach out to prisoners of conscience from around the world by sending them postcards.
 It was an effort to abate the sense of isolation that the artist understood so profoundly.
-Unable to travel beyond China due to restrictions imposed by his government, Weiwei was still envisioning new ways to connect and mobilize others on a global scale.
+At that time, though Weiwei was unable to travel beyond China due to restrictions imposed by his government, he was still envisioning creative new ways to connect and mobilize others on a global scale.

-In order to bring Ai Weiwei’s call to action to new audiences, I am now directing the feature documentary film Ai Weiwei: Yours Truly.
-While @Large reached nearly 900,000 visitors, a documentary film has the potential to reach millions of people worldwide in movie theaters, at film festivals, and on streaming networks via televisions, computers and mobile devices.
+In order to bring Ai Weiwei’s call to action to new audiences, I began working on the feature documentary film Ai Weiwei: Yours Truly.
+While the exhibition @Large had reached nearly 900,000 visitors, as a first-time director, I was energized by the fact that a film could reach so many more people worldwide via theaters, film festivals, and streaming networks.

-Ai Weiwei’s biography was the subject of Alison Klayman’s 2012 documentary Ai Weiwei: Never Sorry.
-Ai Weiwei: Yours Truly broadens this conversation, telling the stories of a number of inspiring former prisoners of conscience featured in @Large who stood up for their beliefs and, by doing so, changed the world.
-The resilient and relatable individuals interviewed for the film include John Kiriakou, a former CIA officer who was imprisoned for exposing the use of torture by U.S. intelligence officers; Ahmed Maher, an activist and co-founder of Egypt’s April 6 Youth Movement, which ultimately overthrew the government; and the family of Ebrahim Sharif Al Sayed, the former Secretary General of the Bahraini democratic reformist party.
-Never before told stories from Ai Weiwei and his mother, Gao Yang, shed new light on the genesis of the Yours Truly postcards, while interviews with human rights leaders will help viewers locate their own potential within the ongoing struggle for human rights.
+Ai Weiwei: Yours Truly tells the stories of several former prisoners of conscience featured in @Large who stood up for their beliefs and, by doing so, have inspired others to advocate for social change.
+These resilient and relatable individuals include John Kiriakou, a former CIA officer who was imprisoned for exposing the use of torture by U.S. intelligence officers; Ahmed Maher, an activist and co-founder of Egypt’s April 6 Youth Movement, which ultimately overthrew the government; and the family of Ebrahim Sharif Al Sayed, the former Secretary General of the Bahraini democratic reformist party.
+Weiwei and his mother, Gao Yang, shed new light on a childhood spent in exile and the genesis of the Yours Truly postcards, while interviews with human rights leaders help viewers understand how small acts can lead to significant change.
+Ultimately, I hope this project will encourage audiences to consider how they might contribute to the ongoing struggle for human rights.